moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 	super visitNode: aNode
 ```
-The role of this method is just to check if the node is a comment and then call the appropriate method to add the comment to the model.

 We use the `addMultilineCommentNode:` and `addSingleLineCommentNode:` methods provided by the `FamixTSAbstractCommentVisitor` class to add the comment to the model.

 For a detailed explanation of how to use the comment visitor, you can check the [documentation](https://github.com/moosetechnology/TreeSitterFamixIntegration/blob/main/resources/docs/UserDocumentation.md#comment-importer-helper).